 |6 (resets 2% higher)||$177,136||5.99%||$1,140 per month|

 |8 (rate increase 1% more because 5% is the lifetime cap)||$171,474||8.99%||$1,472 per month|

 It’s important to note that while interest rates can rise, they can also decrease, making your payments smaller.
 The example above reflects the most you would pay if rates increased to the maximum or lifetime cap.
 Knowing the maximum amount you could end up paying on your ARM is important, because it will help you decide if it’s best to refinance prior to the expiration of the fixed rate, or continue to allow the rate to adjust because it is still cost-effective.
-Even with the adjusted rates, the average rate on this loan is 5.365%, which is comparable or lower than a 30-year fixed rate.
-In addition, the ARM gives you the opportunity to save thousands of dollars the first five years of the loan (money you would have spent on the fixed-rate loan) and gives you greater equity in your home because you reduce your principal faster.
-Being the financially savvy client that you are, you realize that the savings could be used to pay down additional debt, add to your retirement fund or something more creative!
+It’s also worth mentioning that for the fixed period of the loan, the ARM gives you the opportunity to save thousands of dollars (money you would have spent on the fixed-rate loan).
+This could give you the opportunity to do a number of things.